 The District delivers water to residential, commercial, industrial, and governmental customers.
-Residential customers account for approximately 91 percent of water services in the District.
+Residential customers account for approximately 92 percent of water services in the District.
 The distribution of services in 2015 by customer category is shown in Figure 2.
 The share of total water sales by customer category over the period 2011-2015 is shown in Figure 3.
-Residential customers accounted for 71 percent of water use over this period.
+Residential customers accounted for 77 percent of water use over this period.

-Annual demand has averaged about 29,800 acre-feet (AF) over the five-year period 2011-2015.
+Annual demand has averaged about 12,000 acre-feet (AF) over the five-year period 2011-2015.
 1 As will be discussed in the next section, demand in 2015 was significantly below this level due to mandatory water use restrictions on potable water use imposed by the state in response to three years of uninterrupted drought.
-Total annual demands since 1980 are shown in Figure 4.
+Total annual demands and sources of water supply since 1980 are shown in Figure 4.